John Moran (photographer): Later career

 In the late nineteenth century, the dry photographic plate was perfected.
 It replaced the wet collodion process Moran had used for years.
 He apparently lost interest in photography and resumed painting as a creative outlet.

 Artistic legacy

 After 1865, the art of John Moran "disappeared" into collections of photographic prints and historic documents.
 His seminal artistic photographs were "one-off" (individually hand printed and mounted) albumen prints and therefore limited in quantity.
 Original John Moran prints are over 150 years old and now quite rare.

 Moran's photographs pre-dated rotogravure and halftone print reproduction, so his work was not able to be known by the public on a mass-market scale.
-Later photographers like Alfred Steiglitz greatly benefitted from having their work printed in magazines, art books and other publications.
+Later photographers like Alfred Stieglitz greatly benefitted from having their work printed in magazines, art books and other publications.
 Consequently, photographers who followed Moran became better known to the public.
 Moran has been overlooked for decades.